Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 - First, pick a tool where you want this daily scrum project to live.
 A common choice is Trello, as the Kanban view makes it easy to digest longer lists of tasks.
 Trello also allows you to build public boards, so people who don’t have an account can still view the scrum project.

-- You could even build a sync that automatically populates your daily scrum with every task assigned to you and due on that particular day.
+- You could even build a workflow that automatically populates your daily scrum with every task assigned to you and due on that particular day.
 Unito will build your daily to-do list for you!

 With this Unito set-up, daily scrums are populated in just a few clicks, asynchronously.
 They’re also linked to the real tasks, issues, or tickets in your team’s tools, so everyone has full visibility into progress and managers can follow up.